 - All referees are accredited referees from the Nepean Referees Group

 - We have a zero policy when it comes to abuse of match officials.
 Summer Football is a fun, relaxed atmosphere and any person reported and found guilty of abusing a match official may be asked to leave the venue and play no further part in our competition.
-In the case that a player is reported and found guilty of abusing a match official he or she will not be eligible for a refund.
+In the case that a player is reported and found guilty of abusing a match official and asked to leave the competition, he or she will not be eligible for a refund.

-If any team has any protest, against a referee or a result this is to be reported immediately to the administrative team located at the ground.
-This must be done within fifteen minutes of the conclusion of the game in writing and clearly stating your reason or reasons for the protest.
+- If any team has any protest, against a referee or a result this is to be reported immediately to the administrative team located at the ground.
+This must be done the evening of the game in writing and clearly stating your reason or reasons for the protest.
 The administrative team will announce the outcome to each team within 24 hours.
-Any protest received outside that time period will not be recognised.
+Any protest received outside that time will not be recognised.

-If a team forfeits on 3 occasions they may be withdrawn from the competition.
+- If a team forfeits on 3 occasions they may be withdrawn from the competition at the discretion of management.
 No refunds will be issued to any player on that team once they have been withdrawn from the competition.

-- All shin pads must be covered by socks.
+- Shin pads are compulsory for all ages includes non-competition age group and shin pads must be covered by socks.